Tsvetelinna/UP-Computer-science-2018/README.md

-# Introduction to programming - FMI - Computer science - 2018/2019
+# Introduction to programming - Computer science - 2018/2019